How to Get a Business Address

 When you file articles of organization or formation, you’ll have to list a registered agent address and a business address.
 Depending on who you designate to be your registered agent, you might list the same address for both.
 However, your registered agent address and your business address serve different purposes.

 Your registered agent receives legal mail only.
 Think subpoenas, summons, and notices from the Secretary of State.
 That’s it.
 Bank statements, invoices, and postcards from your cool aunt should be mailed somewhere else.
+Sure, we’ll forward the first few regular mail items we get for free, but a registered agent address isn’t designed for all your mail.

 The business address (sometimes called your principal address) that you list on your articles of organization or formation is where you’re doing business from – supposedly.
 It doesn’t have to be the place where you’re actually putting in the hours.
 It doesn’t even have to be the same address that you use on business cards or on your letterhead.
 In most states, it does need to be a physical street address (no PO boxes allowed).
 When you hire us, you can use our local office address as your business address, and in high-traffic states, take advantage of our mail forwarding service.